Uryu Hirano

-Suzuko Ogino, (荻野 鈴子; born 31 January 1994), known by her stage name Uryu Hirano (平野 雨龍) and Suzuko Hirano (平野 鈴子) before 2021, is a Japanese model and political activist.
+Suzuko Ogino, (荻野 鈴子; born 31 January 1994) known by her stage name Uryu Hirano (平野 雨龍) and Suzuko Hirano (平野 鈴子) before 2021, is a Japanese right-wing politician, political activist, and former model.
 She is the representative of the social organization "Uryu-kai".

 Hirano came to public attention following the 2019 Hong Kong pro-democracy movement and has been described as Japan's leading figure opposing the Extradition Bill to China, Taiwanese media occasionally referring to Hirano as the "Anti-Extradition Goddess."
 She has been active in advocating for the protection of Uyghur human rights and a review of Japan's immigration policies toward Chinese nationals.
 Her activities have been reported in media of both Taiwan and Hong Kong.

-Hirano ran as an independent candidate from the Tokyo constituency in the 2025 Japanese House of Councillors election, becoming the youngest candidate in the race under a campaign focusing on strengthening restrictions on Chinese immigration and deepening relations with Taiwan and Hong Kong.
-Although did not reach the vote threshold for being elected, she received 235,411 votes, placing 14th out of 32 candidates and getting the highest among all independent candidates.
+Hirano ran as an independent candidate from the Tokyo constituency in the 2025 Japanese House of Councillors election, becoming the youngest candidate in the race under an anti-immigrant campaign focusing on strengthening restrictions on Chinese immigration and deepening relations with Taiwan and Hong Kong.
+Although did not reach the vote threshold for being elected, she received 235,411 votes, placing 14th out of 32 candidates and the highest among all independent candidates.